remahini/remahini.github.io/README.md

 ### About Me
-I’m Reza Mahini, Ph.D. in Computer and Information Sciences with a specialization in Computational Neuroscience.
-My research bridges machine learning and neuroimaging to develop robust, explainable models for brain data analysis and healthcare innovation.
-Currently, I’m a postdoctoral fellow at Aalto University, contributing to projects involving biomarker discovery, real-time neurological prediction, and hybrid intelligence systems.
+My research focuses on developing machine learning approaches to uncover reliable patterns and signatures across neuroimaging modalities, behavioral data, and statistical models, with the goal of enabling trustworthy healthcare innovations.
+Current projects include biomarker discovery for major depressive disorder, real-time prediction of neurological disorders such as seizures, and the development of hybrid intelligence systems that integrate human expertise with AI to promote mental well-being.

 ### Disciplines
 - Computer Science